 • Graduate School of Biomedical Sciences: Appeals Policy for Students and Grade Appeals Policy

-• School of Medicine-Lubbock: Assistant Dean for Student Affairs
+• School of Medicine-Lubbock: Assistant Professors - Student Affairs

-• Paul L. Foster School of Medicine in El Paso: Associate Dean for Student Affairs
+• Paul L. Foster School of Medicine in El Paso: Assistant Professors - Student

 • Graduate School of Biomedical Sciences: Assistant Dean

 The deans of the schools have final authority in resolving disputes related to academic

 issues, such as grading and promotion, and in non-academic issues involving the school’s

 Every effort should be made to resolve complaints against faculty and other school

 personnel at the school level.
 If the complaint is about personnel or services at